 Welcome.
-I am incoming Assistant Professor of Government at Claremont McKenna College AY 25-26 and currently a Postdoctoral Fellow at the University of Virginia.
+I am an Assistant Professor of Government at Claremont McKenna College.
 I have a PhD in political science from University of Chicago and a JD from Tulane University.
 My research focuses on polarization, political parties and ideology, public law, and race over the course of 20th Century American politics.

-My research has been published in American Political Science Review, Law & Social InquiryStudies in American Political Development, American Political Thought (forthcoming) and an Oxford Handbook chapter, among other venues.
+My research has been published in American Political Science Review, Law & Social InquiryStudies in American Political Development, American Political Thought, Journal of American Constitutional History (forthcoming), and an Oxford Handbook chapter, among other venues.

 For more information, click on my CV.
 The research tab contains PDFs of my published articles.